Advanced Writing and Historical Thinking Skills for AP* European History

 Mastering the Essay is an AP* History supplement, focused on building college-level essay-writing skills through a proven step-by-step writing process.

 The AP* European History Edition utilizes practice exercises that directly respond to the newly redesigned College Board recommended AP European History course outline.
-This edition was updated in 2017 to prepare students for the 2018 AP* European History exam.

 The MTE Two-Part System